-Ashok is the Ursula Zoellner Professor of Cancer Research at the University of Cambridge, and the Director of the Medical Research Council (MRC) Cancer Unit there.
+Ashok is the Ursula Zoellner Professor of Cancer Research in the Medical Research Council (MRC) Cancer Unit at the University of Cambridge.
 He is a physician-scientist who qualified in medicine at the Christian Medical College, Vellore, India, before completing his Ph.D. at University College London, and his postdoctoral work at the MRC Laboratory of Molecular Biology in Cambridge.
 Ashok’s first faculty position was also at the MRC Laboratory of Molecular Biology, before his election as the inaugural holder of the Zoellner Professorship.

 Ashok is internationally recognized for his contributions to understanding the genetics and biology of cancer, particularly in elucidating the impact of genome instability in carcinogenesis and cancer therapy.
-His research has not only illuminated the fundamental mechanisms governing genome repair, replication and segregation during cell division, but has also provided insight into their connections with cancer pathogenesis and treatment.
+His laboratory discovered the functions of the breast cancer gene, BRCA2, in preserving genome stability, and how its inactivation predisposes to cancer.
+These discoveries have led to new approaches for cancer diagnosis, risk stratification and therapy.
+Thus, Ashok’s research has not only illuminated the fundamental mechanisms governing genome repair, replication and segregation during cell division, but has also provided insight into their connections with cancer pathogenesis and treatment.

 Ashok has been elected a Fellow of the Academy of Medical Sciences, London, and a Member of the EMBO European academy, Heidelberg.